vespa-engine/blog/_posts/2022-05-09-constrained-approximate-nearest-neighbor-search.md

 Due to this, there is a sweet spot or threshold where an exact search with filters has a lower computational cost than an approximate search using the document ID list from the pre-filter execution.
-The actual threshold value depends on vector dimensionality, `HNSW` graph properties, and the number of vectors in Vespa instance.
+The actual threshold value depends on vector dimensionality, `HNSW` graph properties, and the number of vectors indexed in the Vespa instance.
 </em>

 ## Controlling the filtering behavior with approximate nearest neighbor search
-Vespa exposes two parameters that control the filtering strategy.
+Vespa exposes two parameters that control the query time filtering strategy.
-These parameters give the developer flexibility in choosing a method that fits the use case at hand best from a functional point of view, but also hedging performance and resource cost.
+These parameters give the developer flexibility in choosing a method that fits the application use case while hedging performance and resource cost.

 The schema [rank-profile](https://docs.vespa.ai/en/reference/schema-reference.html#rank-profile) parameters are: